 - No Sugar Added

-Finally, the following may require advance 2 weeks notice.
+Finally, the following may need advance 2 weeks notice:

 - Allergy or intolerance not listed under common food allergies

 - Phenylketonuria (PKU)